Household Package Creation with Agreement Express

 There are two options for the Household Switch:

-Case - Select Case if the Account Owner (Registration) details are the same across all of the accounts.
+Individual - Select Case if the Account Owner (Registration) details are the same across all of the accounts.
 This will eliminate the need for you to re-enter their information.

-Transaction - Select Transaction if you need to specify different Account Owner details across the various accounts.
+Household - Select Transaction if you need to specify different Account Owner details across the various accounts.
 This is the setting that enables Household New Account Opening.

 Landing Pages and Signing Documents

-Case - Data entered for the Account Owner(s) will automatically copy over to all accounts in the Case.
+Individual - Data entered for the Account Owner(s) will automatically copy over to all accounts in the Case.

-Transaction - Data entered for the Account Owner(s) will not automatically copy over to all accounts in the Case.
+Household - Data entered for the Account Owner(s) will not automatically copy over to all accounts in the Case.
 This allows you to have different owner registrations on each account.

 Tip: Use the Pre-fill tool to minimize the data input when opening accounts for a household, it will help avoid typing the same person's details more than once.